 It’s no secret that summertime is generally very busy for airlines.
-This makes them an ideal candidate for a profitable summer season.
+So naturally, this makes them an ideal candidate for a good summer season.

-We’ll take a look at the best summer 2022 stocks that involve airlines.
-As travel ramps up, we want to be in on that money that’s going to come flying, pun intended, in.
+We’ll look at the best summer 2022 stocks involving airlines.
+As travel ramps up, we want to be in on that money that will come flying, pun intended.

 The more people travel, the better our investments can become.